Where is the ROI in an IT investment?

 ROI = (Gain from Investment – Cost of Investment) / Cost of Investment.
 Literally, the ROI calculation result is expressed as a percentage.
 The ROI can be annualized in order to compare to other investment options.
 Sometimes the ROI is reported as a net cash flow number.

-Cost of Investment ≡ total cost to install and maintain the system; installation costs include cost of training.
+Cost of Investment ≡ total cost to install and maintain the system; installation costs include the cost of training.
 For a new system, where one previously does not exist, this is straightforward.
 For an upgrade or re-design, this is the cost to re-design or upgrade the system plus the difference in cost to maintain it vs. the cost to maintain the current system.

-Gain from Investment ≡ reduction of operating costs comparing performance of the new system to the operating costs of the legacy system plus the increase in production efficiency directly related to operation of the new IT system.
+Gain from Investment ≡ reduction of operating costs comparing the performance of the new system to the operating costs of the legacy system plus the increase in production efficiency directly related to the operation of the new IT system.
 This will be consistent whether a new system installation or an upgrade is performed.

-While the cost of investment can be accurately defined, it is more difficult to isolate the IT contribution of several factors contributing to the gain from investment.
+While the cost of investment can be accurately defined, it is more difficult to isolate the IT contribution of several factors contributing to the gain from an investment.
 Let’s consider some of the factors that contribute to gains.

-Reduction in operating costs can be based on measurable results, such as reduction in system downtime applied to the operating rate ($/hr).
+Reduction in operating costs can be based on measurable results, such as a reduction in system downtime applied to the operating rate ($/hr).
 Limiting the gain on investment to downtime reduction is probably the easiest formula to defend, as this is a simple direct comparison of performance before after the IT investment is implemented, assuming no other significant factors changed along the way (e.g. change out of key personnel, etc.).

 Considering the different input variables affecting the production efficiency gains (i.e. profit), we can perform a sensitivity analysis to understand which elements or variables can have the greatest impact, and focus efforts accordingly.
 This can be accomplished by forecasting gains for different scenarios, changing input variables one at a time, and observing the difference.
 This can be a useful tool for helping to choose business and IT strategy.
 Some factors to consider:

-Increased Production Efficiency – With appropriate strategic planning and implementation, the new IT system (investment) should improve collaboration between different work groups, facilitating improved communication and cooperation, hence more streamlined workflow and improved overall production efficiency.
+Increased Production Efficiency – With appropriate strategic planning and implementation, the new IT system (investment) should improve collaboration between different work groups, facilitating improved communication and cooperation, hence a more streamlined workflow and improved overall production efficiency.

 Employee Engagement and Motivation – Improvement in employee engagement and focus on primary job function should be expected when working with a stable IT system that is designed and operated in a manner that streamlines the workflow and makes it easier for the employee to achieve work output goals.
 When employees can see that the new tools and processes are helping them to be more productive, they get a morale boost, which tends to create additional performance gains.

-The chart and data table below provide a hypothetical example.
+The chart and data table below provides a hypothetical example.
 This example demonstrates how an IT investment can deliver a positive ROI.
 The variables can change according to the situation.
-Running the model for a range of different outcomes can provide insight into the potential value of investment, and can help your IT MSP and your company focus on the controllable variables that have the greatest impact.
+Running the model for a range of different outcomes can provide insight into the potential value of an investment, and can help your IT MSP and your company focus on the controllable variables that have the greatest impact.